alivirya/habit-tracker/Readme.md

 -   For habit data to be stored somewhere (local storage maybe? too much work to do it elsewhere)
 -   For there to be a count of how long it's been since you've started the habit
 -   Refresh every week
+-   When you click on one of the habits, open a modal that makes it configurable

 ## Technical thoughts

-* A better way to update arrays?
+-   A better way to update arrays?
 Not sure if there is something in typescript to make it infer - I think there is something that was done at work, should look at this
-* A better way to deal with dates?
+-   A better way to deal with dates?

 ## Nice to have